-Whim is a unique 11-week “pop up” dining experience held every Wednesday evening from June 12 to August 28 at Smolak Farms in North Andover.
+Whim is a unique “pop up” dining experience held every Wednesday evening from June to August at Smolak Farms.
 Join some of New England’s finest Chefs as they cook you a multi-course dinner in the Smolak Farms Pine Grove.
-A “Farm to Table” experience, all produce is grown at our farm so you will experience the seasonal fresh fruits, berries and vegetables.
+A “Farm to Table” experience, much of the produce used in our dinners is grown at our farm so you will experience the seasonal fresh fruits, berries and vegetables.
 Menus will be posted at least 2 weeks before each dinner.
 The Guest Chefs will create their menus on a “Whim” based on the freshest produce available from Smolak Farms

 EXCLUSIVE MEDIA SPONSOR